Hyperfocus: ADHD

-In ADHD, formulation and thinking can be slower than in neurotypical people (though this is not universal), and may be "long winded or tangential".
-These inattentive symptoms occur dually with what has been termed "hyperfocus" by the 2019 European Consensus Statement on Adult ADHD.
+In ADHD, formulation and thinking can be slower than in people not affected by the disorder (though this is not universal), and may be "long-winded or tangential".
+These inattentive symptoms occur dually with what has been termed "hyperfocus" by the 2019 Updated European Consensus Statement on Adult ADHD.
 The over-concentration or hyperfocus often occurs if the person finds something "very interesting and/or provide(s) instant gratification, such as computer games or online chatting.
 For such activities, concentration may last for hours on end, in a very focused manner."

 ADHD is a difficulty in directing one's attention (an executive function of the frontal lobe), not a lack of attention.

-Conditions unlikely to be confused with hyperfocus often involve repetition of thoughts or behaviors such as obsessive–compulsive disorder (OCD), trauma, and some cases of traumatic brain injury.
+Conditions likely to be confused with hyperfocus often involve repetition of thoughts or behaviors such as obsessive–compulsive disorder, trauma, and some cases of traumatic brain injury.

 Autism

 Two major symptoms of autism spectrum disorder (ASD) include repetitive sounds or movements and fixation on various things including topics and activities.
 Hyperfocus in the context of ASD has also been referred to as the inability to redirect thoughts or tasks as the situation changes (cognitive flexibility).

 One suggested explanation for hyperfocus in those with ASD is that the activity they are hyperfocused on is predictable.
 Aversion to unpredictable situations is a characteristic of ASD, while focusing on something predictable, they will have trouble changing to a task that is unpredictable.